oroinc/documentation/commerce/user_guide/getting_started/my_oro/my_user_emails.rst

 -  Mailbox

-To find a specific record, click on the filter and select the necessary search parameter from the dropdown:
+To find a specific record, click on the filter and select the necessary search parameter from the drop-down:

 .. image:: /user_guide/img/getting_started/emails/filters_dropdown.jpg